Anoka-Ramsey Community College

 Section A. In the event the CSS becomes dormant, the CSS Advisor shall set a meeting and notify all Representatives.

-Section B. The ARCC-CC CSS may be dissolved by one (1) or more of the following methods:
+Section B. The ARCC CSS may be dissolved by one (1) or more of the following methods:

 Article XI.
 Amendment